Bitcoin design principles

-Security is especially important when onboarding people new to Bitcoin.
+Security is especially important when onboarding people who are new to bitcoin.
 For example, new users are likely to start by only storing small amounts.
-After a while, however, they may get more comfortable with the idea of self-custody.
+After a while, they may become more comfortable with the idea of self-custody and begin to store larger amounts.
 The concept of progressive security is a good idea here, starting with automatic cloud backups.
 This would let a user upgrade their security and private key management scheme as their savings grow.
 Although common, recovery phrases that require manual backup might backfire for new users not yet familiar with safe backup practices.

 Security can also be a feeling.
-A polished, good-looking, easy-to-use product that transparently communicates how it works can help users feel more secure– especially when compared to another product with the same security measures - but lacks these qualities.
+A polished, good-looking, easy-to-use product that transparently communicates how it works can help users feel more secure, especially when compared to another product that lacks these qualities but has the same security measures.